 - Sailing into the future with courage

-Salabhasana is yet another nonflashy but very useful workhorse poses that we’re featuring as part of our modified series of tip sheets.
+Salabhasana is yet another nonflashy but very useful workhorse pose.
 This pose gets a lot of work done in the short time you give it.

 Be patient with the process of building back strength.
 This is a position that doesn’t commonly show up in our lives so it’ll feel pretty weak in the beginning.
 But sticking with it and watching the progression over time will pay off royally.